actiniumn404/fll-curriculum/docs/transitioning-to-ftc.md

 ## Is there a different type of electronic set allowed for FTC, if so, what are those, and which one your team would recommend?

 The legal electronic set includes a REV control hub + Android Phone (or REV expansion hub and 2 phones, but we recommend the control hub), REV battery, and REV power switch.
-Other electronics are based on your team's preference and can be found here: https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/legal-illegal-parts-list.pdf
+Other electronics are based on your team's preference and can be found [on the official FIRST website](https://www.firstinspires.org/sites/default/files/uploads/resource_library/ftc/legal-illegal-parts-list.pdf).

 ## I understand the game field size 12' X 12', but do we need that much space for practice?
 If not, what is the field size recommended for practice?